awsdocs/amazon-ec2-user-guide/doc_source/AccessingInstancesLinux.md

 **Prerequisites**
 + **Verify the general prerequisites for transferring files to your instance\.**

   The general prerequisites for transferring files to an instance are the same as the general prerequisites for connecting to an instance\.
-For more information, see [General prerequisites for connecting to your instance](connection-prereqs.md)\.
+For more information, see [Set up to connect to your instance](connection-prereqs.md)\.
 + **Install an SCP client**

   Most Linux, Unix, and Apple computers include an SCP client by default\.
 If yours doesn't, the OpenSSH project provides a free implementation of the full suite of SSH tools, including an SCP client\.
 For more information, see [https://www\.openssh\.com](https://www.openssh.com)\.